MicrosoftDocs/dynamics-365-project-operations/articles/psa/resource-management-softbook-requirements.md

 ---
 title: Soft-book requirements
-description: This topic provides information about how to soft-book requirements.
+description: This article provides information about how to soft-book requirements.
 author: ruhercul
 ms.custom:
   - dyn365-projectservice